someshps/Tessellations/README.md

 # Tessellation of Micro-structurally Aware Domains using Neper

-This repository contains my work completed for an independent research project under the supervision of Prof. Ravi Sastry Ayyagari at the Indian Institute of Technology Gandhinagar, Department of Mechanical Engineering.
+This repository contains my work completed for an independent research project under the supervision of Prof. Ravi Sastri Ayyagari at the Indian Institute of Technology Gandhinagar, Department of Mechanical Engineering.

 ### Project Overview
 The primary objective of this project was to develop C++ code to generate tessellation files (for both 2-D and 3-D tessellations) using the available grain information to accurately represent microstructurally aware domains.